Email Marketing Salary: What to Know in 2025

 • Manage email lists

-• Set up email automations
+• Set up email automation

 • Stay up to date on email marketing best practices

-Email marketing leaders:
+Email marketing leaders

 • Develop and measure email marketing campaigns